 - Luxury and Fashion Lab

-Millennials are a rapidly growing consumer market and source of talent for fashion companies.
+Fashion is inspiration, creativity and intuition.
+But it is also organization, strategy and management.
+The fashion and luxury system is made up of many industries: textiles, clothing, handbags, beauty, eyewear, and jewels among others.
+The course provides tools for segmenting the fashion and luxury industries, describes key players, success factors and trends within the main segments.
+Special emphasis will be put on Generation Z and Millennials as they are a rapidly growing consumer market and source of talent for fashion and luxury companies.
 If brands want this influential demographic on board, they need to be authentic and transparent.
-The millennial demographic is also the most in-touch generation so far: it is absolutely important that they feel like they are a part of something by engaging with the brands they like.
 Students will be asked to design a sustainable initiative for a selected fashion or luxury brand and think about the best way to communicate it.
 Their output will be evaluated by an industry expert.

 - Game Theory Lab